The method of United Methodism today: Covenant Discipleship

 The mission of The United Methodist Church is “to make disciples of Jesus Christ for the transformation of the world.
 Local churches provide the most significant arena through which disciple-making occurs” (2012 Book of Discipline ¶120).
 This focus on disciple making influenced the early Methodist movement, and continues to shape our ministries today.

-In the winter of 2016, Discipleship Ministries will release a series of books to help churches re-tradition class leaders and classes for today.
+Discipleship Ministries has published a series of books to help churches re-tradition class leaders and classes for today.

 The Rev. Steven Manskar is Director of Wesleyan Leadership with Discipleship Ministries of The United Methodist Church, and the author of Disciples Making Disciples: A Guide for Covenant Discipleship Groups and Class Leaders.
 In a 2016 episode of UMC.org’s podcast Get Your Spirit in Shape, Manskar described Covenant Discipleship Groups as “a way for anyone who’s ready to be accountable for their discipleship, to meet once a week for one hour to give an account of how they’ve lived as a disciple of Jesus Christ.”